 You already know that if you choose to eat a healthy diet, you’re more likely to live a longer, more active life than someone who fills up on unhealthy foods.
-But researchers now think that what we eat has an even bigger effect on the disease process than we may have thought.
+However, researchers now think that what we eat has an even bigger effect on the disease process than we may have thought.

-That’s because in recent years, scientists have connected a condition called “chronic inflammation” with some of our most common and deadly diseases, including heart disease, stroke, cancer, Alzheimer’s disease, and more, as well as difficult and painful conditions like rheumatoid arthritis and irritable bowel syndrome (IBS).
+That’s because, in recent years, scientists have connected a condition called “chronic inflammation” with some of our most common and deadly diseases, including heart disease, stroke, cancer, Alzheimer’s disease and more as well as difficult and painful conditions like rheumatoid arthritis and irritable bowel syndrome (IBS).

 They’ve also connected chronic inflammation, in part, with our diet, finding that in some cases, what we eat can influence how much unhealthy inflammation we have going on inside us.